-To be jointly and severally liable means either party can be held wholly liable for the full amount of damages, and then it becomes the responsibility of the defendants to sort out respective portions of liability and payment.
+To be jointly and severally liable means, either party can be held wholly liable for the full amount of damages.
+Then it becomes the responsibility of the defendants to sort out respective portions of liability and payment.

 There are exceptions for children who are in foster care.
-A caseworker at the state agency that placed the minor in foster care can sign the minor’s application for a driver’s license, but the caseworker does not assume any obligation or liability caused by the minor’s negligence or willful misconduct.Vicarious Liability of Vehicle Owners
+A caseworker at the state agency that placed the minor in foster care can sign the minor’s application for a driver’s license.
+Still the caseworker does not assume any obligation or liability caused by the minor’s negligence or willful misconduct.Vicarious Liability of Vehicle Owners

 A parent’s liability for a teen’s negligence may not necessarily end when the teen turns 18.
 The reason has to do with something called the dangerous instrumentality doctrine, to which Florida adheres.
-Normally, fault is the sole test of liability in Florida car accident cases, but the dangerous instrumentality doctrine is one exception wherein vicarious liability can be imposed.
+Typically, fault, is the sole test of liability in Florida car accident cases, but the dangerous instrumentality doctrine is one exception wherein vicarious liability can be imposed.

 For example, say a 19-year-old student home from college on break in Fort Myers uses their parent’s vehicle to go out with friends one evening.
 If that student consumes alcohol and drives that vehicle drunk, parents may be held vicariously liable for injuries caused by their vehicle – even though they were not driving it.

-Our car accident attorneys at the Garvin Law Firm are committed to fighting for the rights and best interests of those who are injured in teen driver accidents.
+Our car accident attorneys at Garvin Injury Law are committed to fighting for the rights and best interests of those who are injured in teen driver accidents.

-Contact The Garvin Law Firm car accident attorneys in Fort Myers today at 239.277.0005 or online for a free case review.
+Contact the Garvin Injury Law car accident attorneys in Fort Myers today at 239.277.0005 or online for a free case review.